microsoft/pai/contrib/edu-examples/pytorch_cifar10/README.md

 | Resnet18 | V100 * 4(Horovod) | 23m(200 epoch) | [Details](metrics/Resnet18_horovod.jpg) | 93.6% | [Restnet18_horovod.yaml](yaml/Resnet18_horovod.yaml)

 ## Usage
-To quickly submit a CPU/GPU/Horovod training job to the Openpai cluster, users can  directly submit the corresponding yaml file as mentioned above (in the yaml folder).
+To quickly submit a CPU/GPU/Horovod training job to the OpenPAI cluster, users can directly submit the corresponding yaml file as mentioned above (in the yaml folder).
 However, we cannot show all possible resource allocations and networks in the example yaml files.
 Therefore, users can customize the training jobs accoding to the following two steps.

 Step-1: